TABLE OF CONTENTS

 - Assist all who are involved to prepare for the Annual Sales Conference;

-- Coordinate office space and storage for GWAA equipment and records;
+- Coordinate office space and storage for ADMA equipment and records;

-- Keep the GWAA President advised of all developments and events; and
+Keep the ADMA President advised of all developments and events; and

-Section 7.
+Section 6.
 Special Meetings – The President or a majority of the Board of Directors may call special meetings.
-Notice of all special meetings shall be given by mailing, either by US Mail or email, of notice thereof to each Officer and Director at least ten (10) days before the date of the meeting.
-The Secretary, the President, or the Directors calling the meeting may send the notice.
+Notice of all special meetings shall be given email, of notice thereof to each Officer and Director at least three (3) days before the date of the meeting.
+The President or Executive Director, on behalf of the President, may call this meeting.

-Section 9.
-Order of Business – The Board of Directors may adopt its own rules of order of business not inconsistent with the provisions of this Constitution and by-laws.
+Section 8.
+Order of Business – Order of Business – The Board of Directors may adopt its own rules of order of business not inconsistent with the provisions of these by-laws.